A Review on Quantum Circuit Optimization using ZX-Calculus: Target Metrics

-However, in order to produce an executable quantum circuit, architectural characteristics need to be incorporated.
-Especially for NISQ-era quantum computers, it is essential to consider the quantum error correction overhead introduced by different gates.
-For many quantum architectures, T-gates and two-qubit gates contribute significantly more noise than typical single-qubit Clifford gates.
-These noisy gates often require sophisticated error correction that further increases the demand for resources.
+Current NISQ-era devices are resource restricted and error-prone, primarily due to noise forcing decoherence~\cite{preskill2018nisq}.
+They are limited in total gate count, circuit depth, two-qubit gate count, and qubit connectivity.
+In order to produce an executable quantum circuit, architectural characteristics need to be incorporated.
+For many NISQ-era quantum architectures, two-qubit gates contribute significantly more noise than typical single-qubit Clifford gates~\cite{preskill2018nisq}.
+These noisy gates often require sophisticated error correction that further increases the demand for resources (e.g., Shor~\cite{shor1995qec}, Steane~\cite{steane1996qec}, and topological codes~\cite{bravyi1998qec}).

-Current NISQ architectures are limited by spatial constraints and restricted qubit connectivity, such that not all physical qubits can interact with each other without needing intermediary qubits.
-Consequently, architecture-aware optimizations are crucial to ensure that a circuit can be synthesized and executed.
-One way to adapt a quantum circuit for a specific device is routing.
-Routing maps a quantum circuit onto real hardware with respect to the architecture's topology and available error correction codes.
+\paragraph{Circuit Depth} Circuit depth is directly linked to the execution time and noise exposure of the circuit.
+Shallower circuits can be prepared and executed faster.
+A quantum circuit can only be executed reliably on a quantum device if its execution time is shorter than the coherence time (see Section~\ref{sec:fundamentals}).
+The coherence time and gate error rates vary across architectures.

-\paragraph{Circuit depth} Circuit depth is directly linked to the execution time and noise exposure of the circuit.
-Shallower circuits can be realized and executed faster.
-A quantum circuit can only be executed reliably on a quantum device if its execution time is shorter than the coherence time.
-The coherence time and gate error rates vary across architectures and highlight the need for optimization strategies that jointly address architectural constraints and architecture-agnostic resource metrics.
+\paragraph{Two-Qubit Gate Count} ZX-diagrams consist of generators and not quantum gates.
+The extraction of a quantum circuit is not trivial and might negate optimization success at the ZX-diagram level (see Section~\ref{sec:circuit-extraction-problem}).
+Some works approximate the number of two-qubit gates from the number of Hadamard wires contained in ZX-diagrams as proposed by~\citet{staudacherReducing2QuBitGate2023, holkerCausalFlowPreserving2024}.
+Architecture-aware strategies need to take hardware-dependent factors into account, such as qubit connectivity~\cite{kissinger2019cnotcircuitextractiontopologicallyconstrained}.